 Memel oak and the Britain of Macmillan, Fonteyn, Johnny Kidd

 I mentioned earlier that 1939 was the endpoint for the British preoccupation with different “timbers” used for beer barrels.
-Although 20 years later, W.P.K.
-Findlay, D.Sc. wrote an article in the Journal of the Institute of Brewing which reprised the old learning.
-That was a last gasp, though.
+Although, 20 years later, W.P.K.
+Findlay, D.Sc. had an article in the Journal of the Institute of Brewing that reprised the old learning.
+This was a last gasp, though.

 For beer casks, Findlay liked wood in general because it was cheap and insulated the beer well from temperature swings.

 There is general agreement among brewers and coopers that oak is really the only suitable timber for beer casks, so it is therefore a question of choosing the most suitable kind of oak for this purpose.
 At one time almost all the oak used for brewery casks was shipped from Memel and Dantzig in the form of well-prepared staves.
 Owing to political changes in the Baltic states, material from this source has not been available since the first world war.
 In recent years, oak from three sources has been used: European oak grown in Great Britain or on the Continent, American white oak, and Persian oak.